 Loving, learning, growing together with Jesus

-This year once again we are running our successful Family Numeracy sessions.
-We all use maths every day, often without realising it.
-Helping your child feel confident about maths at home gives them a head start with their learning at school.
+In previous years we have run successful Family Numeracy sessions.
+These sessions helped support children and parents that we all use maths every day, often without realising it.
+It has promoted a love of maths by helping parents to support their child to feel confident about maths at home and this, in turn, gives them a head start with their learning at school.

 The Family Numeracy sessions are brimming with tips and advice including: